Lightsmark and Lighsprint SDK are now free and open source software.

 technology page, 6 universities and 6 companies started

-Realtime Radiosity (among other tasks).
+work on Realtime Radiosity (among other tasks).
 Wow!

 Rasterization